OpenApoc/OpenApoc/README.md

 ## Key Features

-* Full modding capability, which was not possible in the original
-* Port the game to any platform you like (windows, linux, android etc)
+* [![Julian Gollop](https://img.shields.io/reddit/user-karma/combined/JulianGollop?style=social)](https://www.reddit.com/user/JulianGollop/) "Yes, I am aware of the openApoc project and I very much do support it."
+* Full modding capability - You can add or change almost anything!
+* Options for modding that allow opportunity to make OpenApoc:
+  * More balanced
+  * More diverse
+  * More immersive
+* Human-Readable Savegame editing - It's all XML in a ZIP archvive so you can edit/tweak in progress games to your liking!
-* Support for modern screen resolutions at a silky smooth 60fps
+* Support for modern screen resolutions and display scaling at a silky smooth 60fps
+* Added a 'More Options' menu that allows players to select dozens of new optional improvements and enhancements
 * Added a full debug system ([Hot Keys](https://github.com/OpenApoc/OpenApoc/blob/master/README_HOTKEYS.txt), etc.)
-* Added a 'More Options' menu that allows players to select dozens of new optional improvements and enhancements
+* Port the game to any platform you like (Windows, Linux, Etc.)
 * Added a Skirmish Mode for quick fights and custom battles (Experimental)
-* The new engine has ample opportunities for expansion and changes:
+* The new engine has ample opportunities for expansion and refinements including:
   * High FPS
   * Smooth sound playback with none of the pop/clicks/stutters of the original game
-  * Human-Readable Savegame editing - It's all XML in a ZIP archvive so you can edit/tweak in progress games to your liking!
-* The potential to add cut and missing features from the Original Game - some of these are already included even at Alpha state or with the handful of mods already available!
+* The potential to add cut and missing features from the Original Game - some of these are already included even at current Alpha state or with the handful of mods already available!
-* [![Julian Gollop](https://img.shields.io/reddit/user-karma/combined/JulianGollop?style=social)](https://www.reddit.com/user/JulianGollop/) "Yes, I am aware of the openApoc project and I very much do support it."
-* Tool for modders that allow opportunity to make OpenApoc:
-  * More balanced
-  * More diverse
-  * More immersive

 ## What's left?